charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 # clprolf Programming Language And Framework

 CLear PROgramming Language and Framework.
+Clprolf is a specialized, guided object-oriented language.
+It features predefined, specialized components and applies constraints to inheritance and interfaces, focusing on algorithmic programming.
-Official repository of the new programming language clprolf, which is a superset of Java, and about clprolf Java Framework both.
-The clprolf framework is a java framework with pure annotations, to leverage clprolf language in Java, it has the same goal.
-So I will talk about the language, but this could be applied for those who are interested in the clprolf java framework.
+It is a superset of Java.
+The clprolf framework is a java framework with pure annotations, to leverage clprolf language in Java.
 A clprolf C# framework is present too, for the C# users, as well as a clprolf PHP 8 Framework.
 The language is a blend between OOP and AgentOP.
 Clprolf is the fruit of a reflection on how we could clarify programming, espcially OOP.
 It is a programming language designed for clarity, simplicity, and ease of use.
 It aims to follow the fundamental theorem of software engineering, by adding a layer of indirection, especially for classes and interfaces.
 The language, and frameworks, inherently embeds good object oriented principles, and significant design patterns, which is a unique feature in programming languages.
 The language's approach is, at the same time, to support and ease the algorithms writing, thanks to classes and interfaces types, and to modifiers addition.